robin-rastogi/dropservicing/readme.md

 ## Getting Started

-To run Freshfolio locally on your machine, follow these steps:
+To run Dropservicing locally on your machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
 2. Navigate to the project directory: `cd your-repo`